USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 ### <a name="5092761CC17C11E6B23A003EE1B763F8"></a>Evidence of Impact

-It is up to the PD to decide what types of evidence to use when describing the impact of a project.
-As noted in
-[File an ARL Form 1](#4066B47EC17C11E6BFC7003EE1B763F8), ARL will not "double count" the impact; ARL is primarily interested in the impact since the last major review.
+It is up to the principal developer(s) to decide what types of evidence to use when describing the impact of a project.
+As noted in [File an ARL Form 1](#4066B47EC17C11E6BFC7003EE1B763F8), ARL will not "double count" the impact; ARL is primarily interested in the impact since the last major review.
 That said, some forms of evidence are difficult to express as a difference from a prior major review.
-In that case, a PD MAY wish to express both the current absolute numbers and the changes since the project was last filed.
+In that case, the principal developer(s) MAY wish to express both the current absolute numbers and the changes since the project was last filed.

-Below are some examples of evidence PDs MAY wish to consider giving:
+Below are some examples of evidence principal developer(s) MAY wish to consider giving:

 * The number of citations of different releases.
 It is possible to cite releases on GitHub just as papers might be cited.
 See